Monitor Google Cloud Platform (GCP)

-In this tutorial, you’ll learn how to monitor your Google Cloud Platform (GCP) deployments using Elastic Observability: Logs and Infrastructure metrics.
+In this guide, you’ll learn how to monitor your Google Cloud Platform (GCP) deployments using Elastic Observability: Logs and Infrastructure metrics.

 If you don’t want to provision VM and install data shippers due to process and management overhead, you can skip this step and ingest logs directly from Pub/Sub in the Google Cloud Console to Elastic with GCP Dataflow Templates.